 Can I designate a gift to a specific purpose?

-Yes, you can designate your gift to support a specific activity of the NAPD Fund for Justice.
+Yes, you can designate your gift to support a tuition scholarship for a specific person or for persons from a specific public defense office or public defense staff from a particular state, or for tuition scholarships to a particular NAPD training, or to the Ernie Lewis Public Defense Leadership Scholarship Fund, technical assistance grant funds specific activity of the NAPD Fund for Justice, for in.
 Any undesignated gift will go into the unrestricted support of the Fund’s charitable activities nationally.
-Disbursements and all contributions made during 2018 will be reported and posted in an NAPD Fund for Justice 2018 Annual Report after January 1, 2019.
+Each year, disbursements and all contributions made will be reported and posted in an annual report.

 How will the funds be distributed?

 The Board of Directors and Officers will create the criteria for disbursement of financial assistance.
 The criteria for financial assistance to individuals and programs will be posted once fully developed by the Board of Directors.